 The employer, the employee, or a combination of both individuals will contribute pre-tax money to the HSA.
 The individual can contribute via payroll deductions or lump sum direct deposits.
 When money is withdrawn for qualifying expenses, it remains tax-free.
 This can save up to 30% or more on the dollar.

-Currently, individuals can put up to $3,600 per year into an HSA or can add up to $7,200 per year for a family.
+Individuals can currently put up to $3,600 per year into an HSA or add up to $7,200 per year for a family.
 Those older than 55 can add an extra $1,000 per year as of January 1, 2021.
 This can help individuals pay for added health costs as they age until they are eligible for Medicare benefits at age 65.

 What Is an FSA?